MICLab-Unicamp/medseg/README.md

-# Covid EfficientDet (COEdet)
+# Modified EfficientDet Segmentation (MEDSeg)
-Official repository for reproducing COVID segmentation prediction using our CoEDet model.
+Official repository for reproducing COVID segmentation prediction using our MEDSeg model.

-The publication for this method, **Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models**, has been published at the 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021). http://dx.doi.org/10.1117/12.2606118
+The publication for this method, **Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models**, has been published at the 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021), and won the "SIPAIM Society Award". http://dx.doi.org/10.1117/12.2606118

 The presentation can be watched in YouTube: